Desmendhan/getting_and_cleaning_data_project/README.md

 automatically.

-Once these conditions are met, simply `source('run_analysis.R')` to run the script and return the analysed tidy data set.
+Once these conditions are met, simply `source('run_analysis.R')` to run the script and return the analysed tidy data set. `codebook.md` contains the explanation of the variables.

 # How the script works